mattermost/mattermost-push-proxy/README.md

 `InsecureSkipDestinationIPCheck` field that disables the check entirely for a `Type`, but it exists for tests against a local server, not production — leave it unset.

+Going the other direction, `AdditionalBlockedCIDRs` extends the denylist for a `Type` — e.g. to block a range discovered to be abused for SSRF after launch, without waiting on a new release.

 ### Generating a VAPID keypair